hinto-janai/monero-bash/README.md

 ```
 FAKE_HTTP_HEADERS      Send random (weighted) browser-like HTTP headers instead of [Wget/VERSION]
 ONLY_USER_AGENT        Only send a random [User-Agent] instead of all the normal HTTP headers
+ONLY_WGET_CURL         Only use random [2016-2022] versions of Wget/Curl as the User-Agent
 HTTP_HEADERS_VERBOSE   Print the HTTP headers selected before making a connection
 ```